-Dynamic websites are generated on the fly and use server-side technology to generate webpages.
-They typically extract their content from one or more back-end databases: some are database queries across a relational database to query a catalogue or to summarise numeric information, others may use a document database such as MongoDB or NoSQL to store larger units of content, such as blog posts or wiki articles.
+Web pages for dynamic websites are produced instantly by a server.
+Some are database searches over a relational database to query a catalogue or to summarise numeric information, while others may use a document database like MongoDB or NoSQL to hold larger units of material, such as blog posts or wiki pages.

-In 2012 and 2013, carousels (also called ‘sliders’ and ‘rotating banners’) have become an extremely popular design element on homepages, often used to showcase featured or recent content in a confined space.
+In 2012 and 2013, carousels (also known as “sliders” and “spinning banners”) were an incredibly popular design element on homepages, typically used to promote featured or recent material in a limited amount of real estate.

 Carousels, according to some experts, are bad for a website’s usability and SEO and should be avoided.

 Websites require the efforts of both a web designer and a web developer, who frequently collaborate on a project.

 Website aesthetics, such as design, colour scheme, and typeface, are the purview of web designers.
 While the depth of each web designer’s knowledge of markup languages like HTML and CSS will vary, everyone will have at least a working familiarity with these tools.
 While larger companies may have a separate web designer responsible for the visual part only, smaller businesses would likely rely on a single person with the requisite skills to design and programme the entire web page.

 The development of a website may also necessitate the following additional tasks:

 - Logos, page layouts, and button designs are all tasks for the site’s graphic designers to tackle.